oxidecomputer/sprockets/README.md

 == Navigating

-*  `common` - Defines the messages to talk to the RoT as well as base types used in the rest of the code.
+*  `common` - no_std code that defines the messages to talk to the RoT as well as base types used in the rest of the code.

 * `host` - Code that runs on the host operating system - a rack sled in Oxide's case.
 This includes